Historic Cold Spring Village Specializes in Field Trips & Educational Presentations

 Field Trip Program

 While visiting a selection of historic buildings students will gain first-hand exposure to life as it was for our ancestors of the early 19th century.
 Included in their visit, students will meet with a blacksmith, potter, basketweaver, school teacher, as well as visit the woodshop, Country Store, and Ice Cream Parlor.
-The Village is open exclusively for school and homeschool groups, Tuesday through Friday from May 14 to June 7.
+The Village is open exclusively for school and homeschool groups, Tuesday through Friday, May 13 to June 6, 10:00am to 2:00pm.

 The cost is $10 per person for Cape May County schools, $12 per person for schools from outside the county.
 One teacher or chaperone is admitted free for every 10 students.